-House Speaker Trevor Mallard is cracking down on MP's using Parliament's footage for attack ads
+House Speaker Trevor Mallard is cracking down on MPs using Parliament's footage for attack ads

 National Deputy Leader Paula Bennett called the ruling "censorship at the extreme".

-He told the House he received a letter from Labour MP Kieran McAnulty complaining about videos using official recordings from the House for political advertising without the authority of the member featured.
+Mallard told the House he received a letter from Labour MP Kieran McAnulty complaining about videos using official recordings from the House for political advertising without the authority of the member featured.

 The letter claimed that the video showed "a false and misleading account of proceedings".